Johnny Reid: Fire It Up

 2012 marked the release of Johnny Reid's second album for EMI, Fire It Up.
 The title track was released on January 10 to Canadian radio and iTunes.
 The album features Canadian guest artists Carolyn Dawn Johnson and Serena Ryder.
 The album was also released as a deluxe version with four bonus songs and a DVD featuring the making of the album.

 Reid released his second Christmas album, A Christmas Gift to You, on October 22, 2013.

 What Love Is All About

 Reid's first studio album for Universal Music Canada, What Love Is All About, was released on November 13, 2015.
 The album features a duet with Kardinal Offishall.
 Reid's first single off the album was "A Picture of You".
 It was followed by "Honey Honey".

 Revival

 Reid released Revival with Universal Music Canada on November 3, 2017.
 The album featured 13 original songs and marked Reid's most soul-inspired album to date.
 In 2018, Revival was nominated for two JUNO Awards in the categories of Album of the Year and Adult Contemporary Album of the Year.
 On November 9, 2018, Reid released Revival Live, his first live album, which was recorded during the 2018 Revival Live Canadian tour.

-Maggie (the Musical)

-In 2022, Reid announced that his new musical, co-written with Canadian playwright Matt Murray, would premiere at Theatre Aquarius in Hamilton, Ontario in 2023.
-The show is also scheduled to headline The Charlottetown Festival in summer 2023 and will have a limited run at The Savoy Theatre in Glace Bay, NS in Fall 2023.
-Set in Lanarkshire, Scotland, Maggie is based on a true story and inspired by Reid's grandmother.
-It features music co-written by Johnny Reid, Matt Murray and Canadian musical theatre composer Bob Foster and is produced by Michael Rubinoff, the originating producer of Come From Away.
-Originally titled My Bonnie Lass, the show was developed at Sheridan College’s prestigious Canadian Music Theatre Project in 2018, receiving a studio theatre production at the college in 2019.